Our Regional Leadership

 He is a graduate of the University of Tennessee, Knoxville, and is married with three children.
 He lives in Hoschton, Georgia.

 Dr. Kevin Reynolds

-Kevin Reynolds leads the Department of the Interior’s Gulf restoration efforts resulting from the Deepwater Horizon oil spill in 2010.
-He provides leadership, direction, and coordination across the Department for all restoration efforts funded primarily by the Deepwater Horizon Natural Resource Damage Assessment and Restoration, the Gulf Coast Ecosystem Restoration Council and the National Fish and Wildlife Foundation’s Gulf Environmental Benefit Fund.
+Kevin Reynolds leads the Fish and Wildlife Service’s Gulf restoration efforts resulting from the Deepwater Horizon oil spill in 2010.
+He provides leadership, direction, and coordination across Service Programs and Department bureaus for all planning, implementation and evaluation of restoration efforts funded primarily by criminal and civil settlements with BP and other responsible parties that followed the Deepwater Horizon oil spill.

 Kevin earned a B.A. in Neuroscience from Hamilton College, and a Masters and Ph.D. in Environmental Toxicology from Clemson and Texas Tech University, respectively.
 His first job with the Service was in the Arizona Ecological Services Field Office, and he also worked in Headquarters prior to joining the Southeast Region in 2011.
 He and his wife Leah live in Johns Creek, Georgia with their three children, Kelly, Nick and Caitlin.

 Chief, Migratory Bird Program

 Laurel Barnhill serves as the Chief of the Migratory Bird Program for the U.S. Fish and Wildlife Service-Southeast Region.
 She joined the Service in 2011 as Southeast Region National Wildlife Refuge System Inventory and Monitoring Coordinator.
 Laurel’s prior positions were as the Bird Conservation Coordinator for South Carolina Department of Natural Resources, Wildlife Biologist for the USDA Forest Service – Savannah River, and Passerine Bird Coordinator for Arkansas Game and Fish Commission.